moloch291/rev_ai_hw/Task_1/README.md

 $119.79

-Got id of most reviewed first and counting average price from table made of calendar.csv.
+Ordering by reviews first and counting average price from table made of calendar.csv joined by listing table.

 # IV: